mariocuomo/Sentinel-Cloud-Discovery-Connector/expanded/README.md

 # Sentinel Cloud Discovery Connector

 #### NOTE
-not still a suitable solution.
+**Not still a suitable solution.
 Function Apps executions in Consumption Plan are limited for 10 minutes (at max).
-Not enough in a corporate environment.
+Not enough in a corporate environment.**

 An automated Azure Function solution that synchronizes Cloud App Discovery data from Microsoft Defender for Cloud Apps (MDA) to Microsoft Sentinel custom tables using Data Collection Rules (DCR).